mohummudh/stories/README.md

 ---

-## Built for Storytellers
+## Built for writing

-Whether you're writing memoirs, daily reflections, or life experiences, Stories provides the perfect environment to craft and share your narrative.
+Fast to open, simple to use, and focused on the words.

 **[Live Demo](https://mohummudh.github.io/stories/)**

 ---

-*Stories • A minimal writing platform for authentic storytelling*
+*Stories • A minimal place to write*